grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-recording-rule.md

 Recording rules calculate frequently needed expressions or computationally expensive expressions in advance and save the result as a new set of time series.
 Querying this new time series is faster, especially for dashboards since they query the same expression every time the dashboards refresh.

-Grafana-Managed Recording Rules offer the same Prometheus-like semantics, but allow you to query any Grafana datasource supported by alerting.
-In addition to the above, you can use this to import and map data from other datasources into Prometheus.
+Grafana-managed recording rules offer the same Prometheus-like semantics, but allow you to query any Grafana data source supported by alerting.
+In addition to the above, you can use this to import and map data from other data sources into Prometheus.

 For more information on recording rules in Prometheus, refer to [Defining recording rules in Prometheus](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/).